opensearch-project/sql/docs/dev/Pagination-v2.md

 # REST API
 ## Initial Query Request

 Initial query request contains the search request and page size.
-It can't be changed later while scrolling through pages issued by this request.
-Search query to OpenSearch engine is built during processing the initial request.
+Search query to OpenSearch is built during processing of this request.
+Neither the query nor page size can be change while scrolling through pages based on this request.

 ```json
 POST /_plugins/_sql